neonlabsorg/neon-tutorials/hardhat/scripts/TestComposability/README.md

 * The `test-create-init-ata` script lets you format and execute _Solana_'s **SPL Token** program `initializeAccount2` instruction to create and initialize two associated token accounts using _NeonEVM_ composability's `createResource` method.
-Make sure to run the `test-create-init-token-mint` script first before running this script.
+Make sure to have run the `test-create-init-token-mint` script first before running this script.

 * The `test-mint-tokens` script lets you format and execute _Solana_'s **SPL Token** program `mintTo` instruction, minting SPL tokens to a recipient's associated token account.
-Make sure to run the `test-create-init-token-mint` and `test-create-init-ata` scripts first before running this script.
+Make sure to have run the `test-create-init-token-mint` and `test-create-init-ata` scripts first before running this script.

 * The `test-transfer-tokens` script lets you format and execute _Solana_'s **SPL Token** program `transfer` instruction, transferring SPL tokens from NeonEVM deployer ATA to another NeonEVM user ATA then from this NeonEVM user ATA to a random Solana user ATA.
-Make sure to run the `test-create-init-token-mint`, `test-create-init-ata` and `test-mint-tokens` scripts first before running this script.
+Make sure to have run the `test-create-init-token-mint`, `test-create-init-ata` and `test-mint-tokens` scripts first before running this script.

 * The `test-update-mint-authority` script lets you format and execute _Solana_'s **SPL Token** program `createSetAuthority` instruction in a way that updates a token's mint authority to a new account.
-Make sure to run the `test-create-init-token-mint` script first before running this script.
+Make sure to have run the `test-create-init-token-mint` script first before running this script.

-* The `test-revoke-appoval` script lets you format and execute _Solana_'s **SPL Token** program `revoke` instruction to revoke all delegation from from NeonEVM deployer ATA.
-Make sure to run the `test-create-init-token-mint` and `test-create-init-ata` scripts first before running this script.
+* The `test-revoke-appoval` script lets you format and execute _Solana_'s **SPL Token** program `revoke` instruction to revoke all delegation from NeonEVM deployer ATA.
+Make sure to have run the `test-create-init-token-mint` and `test-create-init-ata` scripts first before running this script.